 I wasn’t planning on seeing Morrissey at the Bowl last night.
-The bovine-like crowds, the 33-mile commute from Long Beach to Hollywood in Saturday night traffic, and the simmering soup of controversy that our boy has brewed up over his For Britain endorsement weren’t things I didn’t want to endure on what turned out to be a rare night without the kids.
+The bovine-like crowds, the 33-mile commute from Long Beach to Hollywood in Saturday night traffic, and the simmering soup of controversy that our boy has brewed up over his For Britain endorsement.
+These weren’t things I wanted to endure.

 Still, it was easy for me, an American, to justify his bluntness.
 Most of what he was talking about was local politics, and to be frank, I don’t have the capacity to worry about what Morrissey’s rallying against anymore.
 I have local problems of my own that take priority these days.

 When I saw him that night at the Bowl in 2017, I was blown away by the performance.
 While the whipped microphone leads and gymnastics on the floor monitors were gone, the voice had richened and reached the depths I never thought it could go.
 (Compare his yips of “Handsome Devil” to the brute force of “Lady Willpower.”)
 He held the crowd that night.